bercohen/breez/README.md

 * Update the quantity of items in an order so long as the order is not paid

 * edit items prices so long as they are not in a cart

+For the specs I approached 2 similar tasks in 2 different ways:

+* To maintain the price once a product was added to a cart, I created a new `fixed_price` field to **LineItem** to keep the price once the product was added to a cart.

+* To keep the subtotal once a cart was paid for I created a `paid_total` method to access the amount of the subtotal at the time of the Charge.
+I didn't like this solution as much, especially do to the complications of the tax paid.